 After the death of his grandfather, García Márquez briefly returned to his parents’ care before entering boarding school.
 A good student, García Márquez’s family insisted he pursue a law degree.
 He acquiesced but wrote short stories and articles on the side.
 After years of study, García Márquez left college to become a full time journalist; he never completed his degree.
 He began work as a reporter for El Espectadoras where he wrote against government corruption.
 While there, he penned an expose about the Columbian Navy’s scandalous involvement in a shipwreck.
 The newspaper, fearing violent repercussions from the story, sent García Márquez to Rome in 1954 as a foreign correspondent.

-Since then, García Márquez has lived almost continually abroad in alternating states of voluntary and compulsory exile.
+García Márquez lived almost continually abroad in alternating states of voluntary and compulsory exile.
 After the Columbian government threatened to arrest García Márquez in 1981, Mexico granted him asylum and France awarded him the Legion of Honor.
 The following year, García Márquez won the Nobel Prize in Literature.

-García Márquez is the master of magical realism, a technique in which writers incorporate the supernatural into the mundane.
-He also uses atypical plot structures, intending readers to engage actively with his work.
+García Márquez was a master of magical realism, a technique in which writers incorporate the supernatural into the mundane.
+He also used atypical plot structures, intending readers to engage actively with his work.
 Major events often occur “off stage.”
 His stories defy traditional depictions of reality, instead “the most frightful, the most unusual things are told with the deadpan expression.”
 For example, in One Hundred Years of Solitude, a woman ascends into heaven when she is doing laundry.
-Solitude is a major theme throughout García Márquez’s writing; he says, “I think it’s a problem everybody has.
+Solitude is a major theme throughout García Márquez’s writing; he said, “I think it’s a problem everybody has.
 Everyone has his own way and means of expressing it.
 The feeling pervades the work of so many writers, although some of them may express it unconsciously.”